 If you were hurt in an airplane accident, you may deserve compensation.
 Unfortunately, getting fair compensation is easier said than done.
 The formal investigation can take months, if not years, to complete.
 You might not even know who’s responsible–or how much you deserve.

-An experienced Miami personal injury lawyer at Shaked Law Firm can help.
+An experienced Miami personal injury lawyer at Shaked Law Personal Injury Lawyers can help.
 Count on us to:

 - Conduct an independent investigation to identify the cause of your accident

 - Hire leading experts in aviation, medicine, and other specialties

 - Locate all responsible parties